HobbyCNC Frequently Asked Questions

 Sales and Ordering

-HobbyCNC offers two controller boards, the HobbyCNC PRO and the HobbyCNC EZ.
+Compare HobbyCNC products – we offer two controller boards, the HobbyCNC PRO and the HobbyCNC EZ.

-Feature Comparison Matrix
+Feature Comparison Matrix.

 |HobbyCNC EZ||HobbyCNC PRO 3 axis||HobbyCNC Pro 4 axis|